Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: The model

-\paragraph{Propagation of chaos.} Recall the definition of the empirical distributions of the age according to the compartment structures of the population \eqref{eq:ageStructure} at time $t$, $\nu_I^N(t)$ and $\nu_S^N(t)$.
+We now apply these ideas to our model.
+The $N$ particles correspond to the $N$ individuals in the population, which interact in a mean-field way through infections.
+Since this approach is rather standard in the probabilistic literature, we only outline the usual arguments here.
+Recall the definition \eqref{eq:ageStructure} of the empirical age distributions in the two compartments at time $t$, $\nu_I^N(t)$ and $\nu_S^N(t)$.
 We assume in this section that $\nu_I^N(t)$ (resp.\ $\nu_S^N(t)$) converges (in distribution as random measures) as $N \to \infty$ to a deterministic limiting measure with density $(I(t,a);\, a \ge 0)$ (resp.\ $(S(t,a);\, a \ge 0)$).
 We will identify the equations fulfilled by these limits.
 For any continuous bounded test function $f$ we have

-where the last line follows from the exchangeability of the system and we have used the standard notation $\angle{\mu, f} = \int f(x) \mu(\diff x)$.
+where the last line follows from the exchangeability of the system and where we have used the standard notation $\angle{\mu, f} = \int f(x) \mu(\diff x)$.
 A similar computation holds for $\nu^N_S(t)$.
 This shows that the limiting age structures of $I$ and $S$ individuals correspond to the limit in distribution of the age of one typical individual in the population, on the event that it is in state $I$ or $S$ respectively.
 Thus, we only need to understand the dynamics of a single individual, say individual $i=1$, in the limit $N \to \infty$.